Upgrade SATA hard drive to SSD

 If you don't want to reinstall Windows and everything else, such as, installed program, saved personal data etc, you can choose to move Windows 10 to SSD with a free disk cloning software.
 It will help you complete the entire task in a few clicks.

 2. Is a 256GB SSD better than a 1TB hard drive?

 Usually, the transfer speed of SSDs is twice or more than HDDs while HDDs have a much larger capacity than SSDS.
 Here, 1TB HDD has four times as much as a 256GB SSD.
 Thus, you need to consider what you need most, great performance or big capacity.

 3. How do I clone my SATA SSD to NVME SSD?

 Cloning SATA SSD to NVMe SSD is really simple as long as you use a reliable disk cloning software.
 It should support cloning all kinds of SSD disk, such as, SATA, NVME, and PCIe.
 AOMEI Backupper is a great option.

-Reading here, you probably know everything related to clone SATA to SSD in Windows 10/8/7.
+Reading here, you probably know everything related to cloning SATA to SSD in Windows 11/10/8/7.
 And the SATA to SSD clone process is so simple and easy to understand with the help of AOMEI Backupper Standard.
 After clone, you can directly use it to boot your computer, then you will be pleasantly surprised by the performance of your computer, such as, faster loading speed, running games more smoothly.

-Besides, AOMEI Backupper Standard is still a backup and restore software, which can help you proect your system and data completely free of charge.
+Besides, AOMEI Backupper Standard is still a backup and restore software, which can help you protect your system and data completely free of charge.
 You can use system backup, disk backup, partition backup and file backup according to your needs.
-Also, scheduled backup is indispensible on this sofwtare to always backup your files regularly or at specific role, including, daily/weekly/monthly, event-triggers, incremental and differential backup etc.
+Also, scheduled backup is indispensable on this software to backup your files regularly or at specific role, including, daily/weekly/monthly, incremental backup, etc.